Maria (Masha) Gartstein

 Prenatal Influences on infant emotional/behavioral development

-The Gartstein laboratory at WSU has been operating for over 10 years, with research conducted there focused on measurement of child temperament and parent-child interactions, temperament development and developmental psychopathology, as well as cross-cultural differences in early social-emotional development.
+The Gartstein laboratory at WSU has been operating for over 15 years, with research conducted there focused on measurement of child temperament and parent-child interactions, temperament development and developmental psychopathology, as well as cross-cultural differences in early social-emotional development.
 Notably, the Infant Behavior Questionnaire-Revised, developed by Gartstein and Rothbart (2003), is one of the most widely used measures of infant temperament.
-Research addressing predictive relations between temperament and developmental psychopathology conducted at the Gartstein laboratory represents another important contribution because of its relevance to public health.
+Research addressing predictive relations between temperament and developmental psychopathology conducted at the Gartstein laboratory represents an important contribution because of its relevance to public health.
 That is, infancy temperament indicators have been linked with subsequent development of symptoms/disorders, and can be leveraged as markers of mental health related risk.
 These are currently being utilized by the Gartstein laboratory to understand etiological factors, in the absence of an extensive longitudinal design or long-term follow-up required to observe the emergence of symptoms.
-Cross-cultural research has also been influential, helping to discern universal aspects of temperament development vs. those that are culture-specific, and a function of culturally driven mechanisms.
+Cross-cultural research is critical in helping to identify universal aspects of temperament development vs. those that are culture-specific, and a function of culturally driven mechanisms.
 More recently, research emphasis of the Gartstein laboratory has shifted towards discerning pre and postnatal biological contributions to temperament development.
 The current program of research is focused primarily on biological mechanisms involved in links between maternal prenatal stress/symptomatology and infant functioning.

 Gartstein, M.A., Hancock, G.R., & Iverson, S.L. (in press).
 Positive affectivity and fear trajectories in infancy: Contributions of mother-child interaction factors.
 Child Development.